 - an 'X' should appear, which when clicked will remove the competitor from the chart and add that competitor's % to the 'Other' section

 To undo the change and get the removed competitor back, simply refresh the page.

 Clicking Export PDF on the top right of the page will allow you to download a PDF file.

 Alternatively, you can choose to download the data in other formats including PNG, JPEG, SVG vector image or CSV by clicking the options button on the top right of the page.

 What does the Total button show at the top of table?

-There are two Total buttons that show you the sum of unique search terms on either Desktop + Mobile (left) or Paid + Organic (right).
-So if you appear on a search term on both Desktop + Mobile (or Paid + Organic), you would get 2 impressions per search.
+There are two Total buttons that show you the sum of unique search terms by device (left) or PLA + Paid + Organic (right).
+So if you appear on a search term on both Desktop + Mobile (or PLA + Paid + Organic), you would get 2 (or 3) impressions per search.

 Do you show every competitor that you have seen?